Religious Education for Children

 The Christian vision of family life speaks about the family as a community of life and love.
 It proclaims that family life is sacred, that family activities are holy, and that God’s love is revealed and communicated in new ways each and every day through Christian families.
 This Christian vision of family life calls families to a unique identity and mission.
 The Church emphasizes that the family is the domestic church or the church of the home.
 The family shares in one and the same mission that Christ gives to the whole church.
 The U.S. Catholic Bishops proclaim this vision in Follow the Way of Love when they write: A family is our first community and most basic way in which the Lord gathers us, forms us and acts in the world.
 The early church expressed this truth by calling the Christian family a domestic church or church of the home.

 Religious Education for Kindergarten through Grade 8

-Classes are held September through May.
-Early registration for families in our program is held towards the end of classes in May for the following year.
-Registration for new students will be open from July 3 thru August 25, 2017.
+Classes are held September through April.
+Early registration for families in our program is is now taking place.
+Registration for new students will be open from June through August, 2023.

 Liturgy of the Word with Children